Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Things to Do in Dulan

 Just beyond the bridge on Highway 11 at the northern end of town, watch for the sign for Dulan Beach Road.
-Even the short stretch of road from the Highway down the beach is lovely, passing coastal rice paddies before you meet the long stretch of black sand at Dulan Beach, arguably the best beach in Taitung.
+Even the short stretch of road from the Highway down the beach is lovely, passing coastal rice paddies before you meet the long stretch of black sand at Dulan Beach (called “鉛橋海灘” on GoogleMaps).
+If you walk, it will take you 15-20 minutes to get here from the Dulan town center.

 Besides a few surfers in the water, there was hardly anybody else on the beach when we visited, in sharp contrasted to the seas of umbrellas and motorboats at beaches in Kenting at the southern end of Taiwan.